Risk Factors Dashboard

 We have a history of negative operating cash flows, and we may require additional financing in the future, which may not be available to us.

-At March 31, 2023, we had approximately $25.7 million of cash, cash equivalents and restricted cash, and during the fiscal year ended March 31, 2023, we used $22.5 million in cash for our operating activities.
+At March 31, 2024, we had approximately $92.3 million of cash, cash equivalents and restricted cash, and during the fiscal year ended March 31, 2024, $2.1 million in cash was provided by our operating activities.
+We have historically experienced net losses and negative operating cash flows.
 We have historically experienced net losses.
 We plan to continue to closely monitor our expenses and, if required, will further reduce operating costs and capital spending to enhance liquidity.

 Our liquidity is highly dependent on our ability to profitably grow our revenues, control our operating costs, and secure additional financing, if required.
 We may require additional capital to conduct our business and adequately respond to future business challenges or opportunities, including, but not limited to, the need to develop new products or enhance existing products, maintain or expand research and development projects, collateralize performance bonds or letters of credit, acquire new businesses or assets, and the need to build inventory or to invest other cash to support business growth.
 In order to raise additional capital, we may offer shares of our common stock or other securities convertible into or exchangeable for our common stock.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of each of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.